oslokommune/okctl/pkg/static/rotater/README.md

 3. This should result in a new lambda_function.zip with the new content
 4. The zip file will be embedded into the rotater.go file
 5. Success

+## Code

+We have slightly modified the code found at this location: https://github.com/aws-samples/aws-secrets-manager-rotation-lambdas/blob/master/SecretsManagerRDSPostgreSQLRotationSingleUser